Where everything's made with love

 monte cristo pinwheel appetizers

-This beautiful recipe was inspired by the Monte Cristo sandwich, a delightful creation that marries the elegance of French cuisine with the hearty spirit of American comfort food.
-Its origin is a tale as rich as the sandwich itself.
+This recipe was inspired by the classic Monte Cristo sandwich, a delightful mash-up that marries the elegance of French cuisine with the hearty comfort of American diner food.
+These little pinwheels capture all those flavors without the fuss of frying.

 The origin of the Monte Cristo sandwich is shrouded in mystery, but like any good legend, it has interesting variations.
 It is believed to be a delicious version of the classic French croque-monsieur, which is basically a ham and cheese sandwich dipped in egg and pan-fried to perfection.